Get this amazing and affordable science sculptue here:

 The Levitron: spin stabilized magnetic levitation- will fly for about 3 minutes or more per launch.
 The spin rate of the magnetic top must be just right for flight, not too fast or too slow.
-Also the weight of the top must be adjusted to within 1 gram to achieve equilibrium between the pull of gravity and the magnetic repulsion from the large donut shaped magnet in the wood base.
+Air resistance and dissipative interactions between the magnets gradually slow the spin rate and the top falls.
+Interestingly trapping the top requires precision - the weight of the top must be adjusted to within 1 gram to achieve equilibrium between the pull of gravity and the magnetic repulsion from the large donut shaped magnet in the wood base.
 Repost of my favorite physics toy in my collection.

 Get one here:

 From feelflux.com: BUY NOW Feel Flux

 Feel Flux: a toy utilizing Lenz's Law- a very strong neodymium magnet falls slowly down a copper tube as though passing through a viscous liquid.
 Moving magnetic fields produce electric currents in a conductor (such as copper).
 These currents then produce magnetic fields that have the opposite polarity to the initial field.
 So a falling magnet makes the copper tube briefly into an electromagnet that repels the magnet.